AI-powered Drones Track Down Fires In German Forests - UrduPoint

 Dryad eventually hopes to have the drone descend below the canopy and put out the fire using a novel technology: a "sonic cannon" blasting low-frequency sound waves at the right pressure to suppress small fires.

-An experimental acoustic suppression method, if it can be realised, would save the drone from carrying "large amounts of heavy water", making the unit more nimble and effective, according to Brinkschulte.
+An experimental acoustic suppression method, if it can be created, would save the drone from carrying "large amounts of heavy water", making the unit more nimble and effective, according to Brinkschulte.

 - 'Civilisation meets nature' -